Question: Is Anal Sex Safe?

 Research shows that heterosexual women and men tend to use condoms less often during anal sex as compared to vaginal sex.
-Considering that anal sex carries a greater risk of passing sexually transmissible infections, or STIs, this is not a good idea!
+As anal sex carries a greater risk of passing sexually transmissible infections, or STIs, condom use during anal intercourse is important.

 More men and women should be using condoms if and when they have anal intercourse.
 STIs including chlamydia, gonorrhea, HPV, and HIV can all be passed through anal intercourse, so if you plan to have anal sex, it would be a wise idea to use condoms.